We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 I would say both are excellent options for long-term investors for those reasons.
 However, if having a larger basket of stocks helps you sleep at night, then FTEC would be a better option.

 Lastly, it’s important to consider costs and fees because they can cost you in the long run, as we saw from our example above.
-That’s why it’s so important to purchase and sell your shares commission-free.
+That’s why purchasing and selling your shares commission-free is essential.

 Again a great way to do this is with M1 Finance.
-You can purchase fractional shares for free, and they give you the ability to buy FTEC, QQQ, and thousands of other stocks/ETFs.
+You can purchase fractional shares for free, allowing you to buy FTEC, QQQ, and thousands of other stocks/ETFs.

 Here Are More Comparisons of QQQ: